glongh/frozenpipe/README.md

-# Frozen Pipe
+# Frozen Pipe :stopwatch: :wastebasket: :snowflake:

+> Important: This is a python 3 module

-A python implementation of a general purpose rate limiter
+A python3 implementation of a general purpose rate limiter

 ## What’s a rate limiter?